patrick-kidger/torchtyping/README.md

 - use `...` to indicate an arbitrary number of batch dimensions
 - ...plus anything else you like, as torchtyping is highly extensible.

-If [typeguard](https://github.com/agronholm/typeguard) is installed (and being used) then **at runtime the types will be checked** to ensure that the tensors really are of the advertised shape, dtype, etc. (If you're not using typeguard already, then strongly consider using it.
+If [typeguard](https://github.com/agronholm/typeguard) is installed (and being used) then **at runtime the types will be checked** to ensure that the tensors really are of the advertised shape, dtype, etc. (If you're not already using typeguard for your regular Python programming, then strongly consider using it.
 It's a great way to squash bugs.)

 In the example above, then `x`, `y`, and the return value, are all checked to see that their first dimensions (`"batch"`) are the same size as each other.
 Likewise the `"x_channels"`, `"y_channels"` dimensions are checked against each other.